oracle/python-oracledb/doc/src/user_guide/lob_data.rst

       type :attr:`oracledb.DB_TYPE_BFILE`.

 LOBs can be permanent or temporary.
-They can be inserted into, and fetched from, Oracle Database in chunks, as mecessary.
+They can be inserted into, and fetched from, Oracle Database in chunks, as necessary.

 LOBs up to 1 GB in length can be also be handled directly as strings or bytes in python-oracledb.
 This makes LOBs easy to work with, and has significant